swissmanu/rxjs-debugging-for-vscode/ARCHITECTURE.md

 *RxJS Debugging for Visual Studio Code* uses this form of remote procedure calls (RPC) to communicate with the *Debugging Runtime* in a *JavaScript VM*.

-Once the *RxJS Debugging Extensions* detects a new *js-debug* debugging session, following bindings are registered:
+Once the *RxJS Debugging Extension* detects a new *js-debug* debugging session, following bindings are registered:

 | Name                        | Payload  | Notes                                                        |
 | --------------------------- | -------- | ------------------------------------------------------------ |